Scientific Principles of Strength Training

 Like our primate ancestors, humans have a fairly strong muscular structure.
 But why do we even have muscles to start with?
 Evolution tells us that early humans were likely selected for good muscle density, given the hunter-gatherer structure that early human groups relied on.
 In this context, fitness refers to your body’s ability to adapt and maintain a state that is advantageous for survival - while having good upper body strength likely has little impact on your ability to perform your desk job, it was literally a matter of life and death for our ancestors.
 If your survival demands a certain level of muscle fitness, your body’s ability to harness nutrients and grow your body constitutes that historical and biological foundation of what we now call strength training.
 Our modern attempts at bodybuilding remain grounded in our biological history, and science has helped us develop more effective muscle growth regimens as we become more knowledgeable of our biological history and their underlying processes.

 As the name suggests, progression in a workout system refers to the gradual advancement towards a particular goal.
 In the context of resistance training, this would be an increase in muscle strength, endurance, and mass.
 This is largely done via adaptation, where the body is consistently put into a certain level of stress, which stimulates growth in order to habituate to that level of exertion.
 When we speak about progression, the term progressive overload may come to your mind.
 This is an important concept, so let’s explore this further.
+Strategically changing exercises and loading strategies is critical to avoiding injury, staleness and maximizing long term success.
+Variation can be created through Loading Strategy, Exercise Selection and Tempo, the proper use of these elements will allow us to satisfy Directed Adaptation without running into Adaptive Resistance.
+Stimulus Recovery Adaptation (SRA) is a guiding principle in organizing training into an effective sequence of providing stimulus and allowing your body to recover from and adapt to that stimulus.
+Understanding and properly applying the Principle of SRA will help you optimize the Frequency of your training.

 Fundamentally, progressive overload is what the term suggests - a progressive increase in intensity, ever closer to your body’s tolerance threshold.
 However, these parameters are not standing goalposts, but rather shift in accordance to your body’s fitness.
 As you begin to build up strength and mass, lifts done in the same intensity and frequency will not exert the same amount of stress on the muscles as they have become stronger and more tolerant to that same level of stimulus, improving your tolerance threshold.
 As you grow muscle fiber, a greater proportional resistance or rep range will be needed to reach an equivalent level of exertion.
-However, barring anything substantially outside your range of tolerance, your body actually quickly adapts to a certain routine, and a program that consistently increases in intensity is the most efficient for progression.
+However, barring anything substantially outside your range of tolerance, your body actually quickly adapts to a certain routine, and a program that consistently increases in intensity, such as hard training, is the most efficient for progression.

 In short, progressive overload can be incorporated into a routine by: